 Nigeria is a whole other complication.
 Nigeria has been a settled civilization since at least 1100 BC.
 It existed as a powerful tribal nation, controlled by many kings, both great and wicked, who inspired many of their myths, and some of the greatest world fairy tales (some stolen and revised by Rudyard Kipling (https://www.abebooks.com/servlet/SearchResults?isbn=9780192822765&n=100121503&cm_sp=mbc-_-ISBN-_-used).

 Islam came to Nigeria long before Christianity reached its shores.
 For 400 years the society slowly transformed from polytheistic druidism into a truly Islamic state.
-And then the Christian missionaries showed up, offering the narrative of their faith of salvation, while torturing and murdering many of those who refused to see the light.
+And then the Christian missionaries showed up, offering the narrative of their faith of salvation while torturing and murdering many of those who refused to see the light.
 Nigeria is much more a nation of holy wars than racial struggle.

 It wasn’t until 1963 that Nigeria truly became a republic, shaking off the barbarity of its tribal communes.
 Of course, three years later, a military junta overthrew the government, murdering the Prime Minister, many prominent politicians and soldiers, as well as their families.
 The overtaking generals, as all leaders of bloody coups, broadcast lies to the terrified nation about how the political leaders had agreed to a “voluntary” hand over of all government powers to the military.

 Thirty or so years of on and off civil wars erupted after this, hard-minded radicals seeing the success of the coup d’etat as an inspiration for their own ambitions.
 A seemingly endless series of bloodbaths was the consequence.
-Even today, with the nervous, yet peaceful transfers of power between elections, there remains a divide between the nationalistic military and the radical elements, who continue their war of words, decimating public trust in any of them.
+Even today, with the nervous, yet peaceful transfers of power between elections, there remains a divide among the nationalistic military and the radical elements, who continue their war of words, decimating public trust in any of them.

 Nigeria is consumed by many social problems, the most significant being an ongoing struggle for national identity, different social and ethnic groups contrasting with one another, sometimes violently.
 In a nation that is almost singularly of one race, it becomes necessary for the bigoted to have targets, and so people are divided into presumed superior and inferior groups, such latent racism based upon some barely discernible trace.

 Due to areas of extreme poverty, not just poor, but literally no educational opportunities, high unemployment, and illiteracy, there is a very high infant and child mortality rate, children starving to death or, sometimes, Hansel and Gretel-like, being abandoned to fight for themselves, often recruited into militaristic armies, or sent out of the country to die in diamond mines.
 Sometimes the children are simply beaten to death by their fathers or mothers.
-Domestic abuse is another major problem that afflicts the poor and desperate, the helpless seeking to feel dominate over something.
+Domestic abuse is another major problem that afflicts the poor and desperate, the helpless seeking to feel dominant over something.

 And yet, again, Nigeria is far from all bad.
-In fact, since its foundation as an independent nation, much of its efforts have been building a path to the nation’s greatness.
-There is a great deal to admire about the strength, conviction and outright decency of most of the population.
+In fact, since its foundation as an independent nation, many of its efforts have been building a path to the nation’s greatness.
+There is a lot to admire about the strength, conviction and outright decency of most of the population.
 Most of the Nigerians I have met (and I will admit that this is a limited number, all of them immigrants to America, or those on educational visas.
-I had a few Nigerians as students, and several were among my favorites in the history of my career) have been very friendly, helpful and sincere.
+I had a few Nigerians as students, and two were among my favorites in the history of my career) have been very friendly, helpful and sincere.
 There is no discernible misery or hatred in their eyes, and every movement seems filled with a smiling sense of hope.

 We can pick apart any nation and point a dark finger at its incredible and tremendous historical flaws, and paint the whole world as a forbidding and evil place.
 But there is always another side to this pessimism, based, as it is, in reality.
 There remains a lingering hope to nations and people who have been historically oppressed.
 There is hope behind the social conflagrations that so often consume the news and our public discourse.
-We can see it in the eyes of the people, in the smiles of those who have learned to accept some of the horrors that life flings at us with a blind will.
-In Africa so many people have learned how to move past their justified, simmering rage at some group, or some faith, or at the entire world, and see the joy in their family, in the very fact that they are alive.
+We can see it in the eyes of the people, in the smiles of those who have learned to accept some of the horrors that life flings at us with blind will.
+In Africa so many people have learned how to move past their justified, seething rage at some group, or some faith, or at the entire world, and see the joy in their family, in the very fact that they are alive.
 And so even in the darkest night, under the stress of Rwandan violence, somehow we find hope.